lwa-project/ovro_data_recorder/docs/source/using.rst

 .. include:: generate_services.help

-These services are configured for the `lwacalim` cluster by default.
+These services are configured for the `lwacalim` cluster to be run under the `pipeline` user by default.

 Interacting with the Pipelines
 ------------------------------